cherylberger/PyBer_Analysis/README.md

 1) A ride-sharing summary DataFrame by city type
 2) A multiple-line chart of total fares for each city type

-### First, create the ride-sharing summary DataFrame by city type using the Python code and create a Pandas DataFrames to display the datatable (DataFrame).
+### First, create the ride-sharing summary by city type using the Python code below and create a Pandas DataFrames to display the datatable (DataFrame).

   #### Add Matplotlib inline magic command
   %matplotlib inline